Stirling-Tools/Stirling-PDF/README.md

 ### Docker
 https://hub.docker.com/r/frooodle/s-pdf

-Stirling PDF has 3 different versions, a Full version, Lite and ultra-Lite.
+Stirling PDF has 3 different versions, a Full version, Lite, and ultra-Lite.
 Depending on the types of features you use you may want a smaller image to save on space.
 To see what the different versions offer please look at our [version mapping](https://github.com/Frooodle/Stirling-PDF/blob/main/Version-groups.md)
-For people that dont mind about space optimisation just use latest tag.
+For people that don't mind about space optimization just use the latest tag.
 ![Docker Image Size (tag)](https://img.shields.io/docker/image-size/frooodle/s-pdf/latest?label=Stirling-PDF%20Full)
 ![Docker Image Size (tag)](https://img.shields.io/docker/image-size/frooodle/s-pdf/latest-lite?label=Stirling-PDF%20Lite)
 ![Docker Image Size (tag)](https://img.shields.io/docker/image-size/frooodle/s-pdf/latest-ultra-lite?label=Stirling-PDF%20Ultra-Lite)